YenTinaWW/Inner-Beauty-Gallary/README.md

-This is a project for CFG contest.
+This is Next.js + Tailwind CSS Project.
-Project Name: Inner Beauty Gallary
+The Project is for CFG hackathon contest.